Silverpop/mobile-connector-sdk-android/AndroidUpAndRunningScript.md

-#Android Up And Running in Under 10 Mins Script
+#Android Up And Running Script

-This is the script used to create the 'Android Up And Running in Under 10 Mins' demo video.
+This is the script used to create the 'Android Up And Running' demo video.

 _Note these instructions were written using Android Studio 1.0.2_